src-d/guide/talent/job-descriptions/offers/ml-intern.md

 ### Role

 This internship targets students and junior engineers who are interested in the field of Machine Learning on Source Code.
-The start and duration of the internship is discussed on an individual basis.

 - Strong computer science and Machine Learning background is essential for Machine Learning team members.